-Product Availability: This tab allows users to select the item, quantity, and need date that needs to be reserved for the simulated job.
+Product Availability: This tab allows users to select the item, quantity, and need data to be reserved for the simulated job.

 - Warehouse: This is the warehouse that CTP can draw materials from.

 - Item: This is the item to be produced.
-The item must have a template job with this item as a product for it to appear in the drop-down menu.
+The item must have a template job with this item as a product to appear in the drop-down menu.

 - Required Quantity: This is the required quantity of items to be produced for the simulated job.

-- Need Date: This is when the simulated job would need to be finished by.
+- Need Date: This is when the simulated job would need to be finished.

 - Required Path ID: This is the routing to be used for the CTP.
-Every job will have one Alternate Path but if there are more than one, all will be displayed in the CTP.
+Every job will have one Alternate Path, but if there is more than one, all will be displayed in the CTP.

 Once these elements are in place, the Capable To Promise can be saved by clicking Submit.
 Submitting the CTP will display the Scheduled Start and Finish Date and the result of the CTP (if the job is projected to be late, on time, early, etc.)

-- Revenue: This is the revenue that would be generated by the CTP should the job go through.
-This value can be used in the optimize rules, if higher revenue values are given more weight.
+- Revenue: This is the revenue that the CTP would generate should the job go through.
+This value can be used in the optimize rules if higher revenue values are given more weight.

-- Throughput: This is a number that can be used in optimize rules where higher throughput values are scheduled earlier.
+- Throughput: This number can be used in optimize rules where higher throughput values are scheduled earlier.

-- Priority: This is a number that can be used in optimize rules where lower numbers have a higher scheduling priority.
+- Priority: This number can be used in optimize rules where lower numbers have a higher scheduling priority.

-- Hot: This will flag the CTP as a Hot Job and take effect is there are optimize rules in place to prioritize hot flags.
+- Hot: This will flag the CTP as a Hot Job and take effect if there are optimized rules to prioritize hot flags.